tametsi/adnexos/docs/self-hosting.md

 Visit `http://<your-ip>:<your-port>/_` and create your admin account.

-You are now ready to go! :party:
+You are now ready to go! :tada:

 However, I recommend that you visit the Settings tab of the admin dashboard and customize it to your liking.